Statistics can never do justice to describe the scope of sexual abuse cases plaguing the Catholic Church for decades.

 - The Church might have been negligent in its hiring and placement of priests by failing to perform the proper background checks and giving adequate scrutiny to those around children.

-- An employer who knew or could have known of the possibility of wrongdoing but did not investigate could be held legally responsible.
+- An employer who knew or could have known of the possibility of wrongdoing and abuse within the Church, but did not investigate, could be held legally responsible.

 There have been numerous findings and some indictments detailing the scope of the Church’s failure to do anything about this problem despite years of evidence piling up and new accusations being made.

-The indictments involving victims of clergy abuse have reached the highest level of the Church as many senior priests are alleged to have actively participated in a coverup of sexual abuse claims.
+The indictments involving clergy abuse victims have reached the highest level of the Church as many senior priests are alleged to have actively participated in a coverup of clergy sexual abuse claims.